spack/spack/lib/spack/docs/packaging_guide.rst

        conflicts('languages=brig', when='+nvptx')
        conflicts('languages=go', when='+nvptx')

-Constraints stemming from the context are added to what is explicitly present in the ``when=`` argument of a directive, so:
+Constraints stemming from the context are by default appended to what is explicitly present in the ``when=`` argument of a directive, so:

 .. code-block:: python